How to use VLOOKUP in Excel (2022)

 I have created a simple fee structure based on the transaction amount.
 When we apply the formula for a transaction equal to $4,800, VLOOKUP will look for the best match.
 Since it cannot find the value we have provided, VLOOKUP will search until it finds a value higher than cell B3 (in our case, cell B10).
 Then, it will go back to the previous largest value, cell B9, and retrieve the corresponding fee (4.00%).

-Whenever using approximate match, your data must be sorted in ascending order by lookup value (in our case, the Transaction Amount).
+Whenever using an approximate match, your data must be sorted in ascending order by lookup value (in our case, the Transaction Amount).
 Otherwise, VLOOKUP will not retrieve the correct data.

-Note: If you omit the match_type argument, Excel will use approximate match by default but will retrieve the exact match if one exists.
+Note: If you omit the match_type argument, Excel will use an approximate match by default but will retrieve the exact match if one exists.

 You can nest VLOOKUP formulas inside other Excel functions